OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/load_bl_views.md

 ---
 title: load_bl_views
-description: This page documents the 'load_bl_views' function, part of the OpenBB's portfolio optimization toolset which allows users to load an Excel file with views for the Black Litterman model.
+description: "This page documents the 'load_bl_views' function, part of the OpenBB's" portfolio optimization toolset which allows users to load an Excel file with views for the Black Litterman model.
 Learn about inputs, outputs and usage.
 keywords: